mftenergy/git-course/slidedeck/slides.md

 <template #3>

 **rebase**<br>
 Pull newest changes of main into your feature branch with rebase strategy.
-You can use this in-case fast-foward fails or you need to be more in control wil merge conflicts
+You can use this in-case fast-forward fails or you need to be more in control wil merge conflicts

 ```bash{2}
 git checkout feature/branch